Alfresco/docs-alfresco/microsoft-teams/latest/using/index.md

     The collaborator will receive an email that contains a link to the document.
 Once the collaborator clicks the **Open** button in the email they then login using their Microsoft Online credentials.
 The collaborator will then have the document opened in Office Online.

-## Co-author a document

-Files such as Word, Excel and PowerPoint documents that are stored in Alfresco can be edited in real-time with colleagues.

-1. Once a document has been [shared](#share-a-document) with another user, the collaborators for the document appear at the top right of the window.

-    When you hover over their name you will see a message that says your collaborator has this document open.
-You will see all edits and changes your collaborators make to your document in real-time.

-2. Once a user has finished editing the document, they should close the browser tab.

-    > **Note:** It is recommended to always close the browser tab once you have finished making your edits.

-3. Navigate to the Digital Workspace, right click on the document that was being edited and select **End Editing**.

-4. Set how you would like to handle the changes that were made to the document in the **End Editing** window, such as including a comment about the edits that were made.
-Click **END EDITING** to finish.

-5. The changes will be visible within the Digital Workspace.
-To preview the changes click on the document name and refresh the Digital Workspace.

-## Create a new document

-You can create new Word, Excel, and PowerPoint documents that will open online and be stored in Alfresco which can be edited in real-time with colleagues.

-1. In the Digital Workspace click **New**.

-2. Select the type of document you want to create, either **Word**, **Excel** or **PowerPoint**.

-3. Enter a name for the document, and optionally a description and then click **Create and Open Online**.

-    > **Note:** If you do not have the 365 Connector installed only the **Create** option will be visible.

-4. You will be prompted to sign into Microsoft Online to open the newly created document in a new browser tab.

-    > **Note:** The document will be locked in the Digital Workspace.
-A padlock icon against the document will indicate this.

-5. Once you have finished editing the document, close the browser tab.

-    > **Note:** It is recommended to always close the browser tab when you have finished editing a document.

-6. Navigate to the Digital Workspace, right click on the document you were editing and select **End Editing**.

-7. Set how you would like to handle the changes you made to the document in the **End Editing** window, such as including a comment about the edits that were made.
-Click **END EDITING** to finish.

-8. Your changes will be visible within the Digital Workspace.
-To preview the changes click on the document name and refresh the Digital Workspace.